-You must be classified as a Home status student.
-Normally this would mean that you have been a UK resident for at least the last five years before starting your course or are in receipt of full Student Finance support.
+The scheme is open to ‘home’ status students only.
+Normally this would mean that you have been a UK resident for at least the last five years before starting your course and are in receipt of full Student Finance support.

 You are not eligible to apply if you are:

 - not enrolled at the University of Westminster

 - an EU undergraduate student getting the 2018–19 tuition fee loan only

 - an EU postgraduate student who has not lived in the UK for more than five years before the first day of the first academic year of their course.

 - enrolled on a conversion or professional course, such as the GDL, CILEx, ACCA, CIMA, RIBA (part 3) and the LPC

 - a self-funded student with tuition fees outstanding – this includes students in receipt of the postgraduate loan as the loan is paid directly to the student

 - a PG Dip, PhD, MPhil or research student